matthewscharles/instrument-maker/README.md

 All too often in instrument development settings such as hackathons, it is assumed that the setup of a new instrument will be the domain of a specialist separate from a musician as an end user.
 This can maintain a divide between specialists without lived experience of disability creating resources for disabled people.
 We need more collaborative spaces.

-The project was established by  [Charles Matthews](http://ardisson.net/),  [Gift Tshuma](http://www.utchoir.com/), and [Roybn Steward](https://www.robynsteward.com/music), starting from Gift's question: "can you give me a Pure Data demo lasting one minute, if it's supposted to be such an accessible way into building instruments?" (we're getting there).
+The project was established by  [Charles Matthews](http://ardisson.net/),  [Gift Tshuma](http://www.utchoir.com/), and [Roybn Steward](https://www.robynsteward.com/music), starting from Gift's question: "can you give me a Pure Data demo lasting one minute, if it's supposted to be such an accessible way into building instruments?"

-We are also grateful for support from various organisations and inviduals - thanks page coming soon.
-If you want to collaborate and/or can think of a way of helping us move forward, please get in touch.

 Follow our collective project [Blurring the Boundaries](http://www.blurringtheboundaries.org/) for news of future events.